ehsan11100/AdGuard/Encryption.md

 <a id="configure-devices"></a>
 ## Configure your devices

-Please note that encrypted DNS protocols aren't supported at an operating system level (except Android 9) so right now it requires the installation of additional software.
+Please note that encrypted DNS protocols are supported only on Android 9.
+So you need to install additional software for other operating systems.

-Here's a list of the software that could be used.
+Here's a list of software you can use.

 ### Android